saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_2_inpact_framework_v3_5.md

 **The Trust Paradox:** Recommendation engines providing evidence-based guidance, yet overridden 70% of the time.
 Why?
 Opaque reasoning gave physicians no basis for trust.

 When we analyzed these failures, six needs emerged.
 When any single need went unfulfilled, trust collapsed.
 When all six were addressed systematically, adoption soared.
 These six needs became INPACT™.

+---
+**📍 CHECKPOINT: What We've Covered So Far**

+✅ The Architecture of Trust rests on three integrated pillars: INPACT™ (what), 7-Layer (how), GOALS™ (measure)
+✅ Agent failures follow paradoxical patterns—high accuracy but abandoned, efficient but unused, evidence-based but overridden
+✅ Six architectural needs emerged from analyzing 50+ production deployments across industries
+⭐ **Next:** Understanding each of the six INPACT™ needs and how they parallel human psychology

+**Reading Time Remaining:** ~25 minutes

+**Your Framework Quick Check:** Which agent paradox (accuracy, efficiency, or trust) most resembles your organization's current challenges?
+---

 ### The Tony Robbins Parallel: From Human Needs to Agent Needs